howlowck/rwdwire/README.md

 The main application is mainly located in `public/js`.
 The Entry point is `main.js`.

 After you clone the repo, you will need [bower](https://github.com/twitter/bower) to install the dependencies.

+You'll need to create a facebook.js file in `public/js/`.
+You can read about [facebook SDK](https://developers.facebook.com/docs/reference/javascript/#loading). facebook.js is the initialization code.